 It is much nicer to live in a clean environment:

-- Do not throw rubbish on the ground.
+• Do not throw trash on the ground.

-- Don’t put your household trash in the public bins or at your neighbours’.
+• Don’t put your household trash in the public bins or your neighbors’ bins.

 Garden

-Prune plants regularly so that they do not disturb traffic or your neighbours.
+Prune plants regularly so that they do not disturb traffic or your neighbors.

 Snow and ice